awojcik511/Cinema/README.md

 ### Installation

 This page requires XAMPP to run.
 Install it and start the server.
-Use localhost to create database **kino1** and use it
+Use phpMyAdmin to create database **kino1** and use it
 ```sh
 CREATE DATABASE kino1;
 USE kino1;